Investing Essentials Joint brokerage and managed investment accounts: What are they and should you have one?

-- A joint account is owned by more than one individual.
+- Joint brokerage and managed investment accounts are owned by more than one individual.

-- The three types of joint accounts are: joint tenants with rights of survivorship, tenancy by the entirety and tenancy in common.
+- The three types of joint accounts are joint tenants with right of survivorship, tenants by the entirety and tenants in common.

-- There are pros and cons to partaking in the ownership of a joint account, and when considering a joint account, it’s important to first identify your goals and weigh the risks.
+- There are pros and cons to owning a joint account.
+When considering one, you’ll need to first identify your goals and weigh the risks.

-A joint account is owned by more than one individual.
+A joint brokerage or managed investment account is owned by more than one individual.
+These accounts tend to be held by family members – such as spouses, siblings or parents and their adult children – or by business partners.
 When ownership is shared, all account holders are empowered to make transactions and otherwise control the account.

 Get up to $700